Ecological and Salutogenic Design for a Sustainable Healthy Global Society

 Professor Alan Dilani, PhD, is a founder of the International Academy for Design and Health (IADH) and the journal World Health Design.
 He holds a Master of Architecture in Environmental Design from the Polytechnic of Turin, Italy, and a PhD in Health Facility Design from the Royal Institute of Technology, Stockholm.
 His research at the Karolinska Institute, Medical University, which developed a multidisciplinary research approach, led to a new design theory called “Salutogenic Design”.
 He has authored 16 books and has been honoured by the American Institute of Architects for his promotion of high-quality design research.

 “Salutogenic design is ‘good design’ not only because of its direct applicability to people’s health but because it’s based in research, science and quantifiable evidence.
 By adopting salutogenic design, advocates for ‘good design’ in government share a common purpose with decision makers.
-It is precisely from this overlap that design professionals can begin to rebuild trust in their profession and design as something as a worthy intellectual and creative pursuit for the public good.”
+It is precisely from this evidence base that design professionals can rebuild trust in their profession and design more broadly—a worthy intellectual and creative pursuit for the public good.”

-Executive General Manager, Planning and Development, Department of Health, Government of Victoria, Australia
+Executive General Manager, Infrastructure Planning, Victorian Department of Health, Australia

 Karamjit Singh Chahal